 No. Landlords in the state of Nevada are not required by law to perform a walk-through inspection prior to tenant move-out.

-The landlord has two options for returning the deposit.
-He or she can:
+The landlord has two options for returning the deposit:

-- Hand it to the tenant personally at the location where rent is paid.
+- Hand Deliver- The landlord can hand it to the tenant personally at the location where rent is paid.

 If a landlord fails to return a tenant’s security deposit or surety bond within 30 days or fails to provide a written itemized statement of deductions, the tenant may also sue the landlord in small claims court.
 The landlord may be liable for the entire amount of the security deposit, plus any additional amount awarded by the court, which cannot be more than the amount of the deposit.